 Hudsonian Life Zone.
 A spruce-alpine fir community is found in this life-zone.
 Common species include Engelmann spruce (Picea engelmanni), blue spruce (P. glauca), Alpine fir (Abies lasiocarpa) and bristlecone pine (Pinus aristata).
 Trees decline in height from roughly 80 feet to dwarfed, gnarled individuals deformed by the wind near timberline (the krummholz).
 The Hudsonian zone varies from 8,000-9,000 ft. to 11,500 feet and receives 30 to 35 inches of precipitation a year.

 Arctic-Alpine Life Zone.
 Occurring above treeline, this life zone corresponds to the Arctic tundra.
 Two main habitat types are found on the wind-swept peaks of the highest mountains: a tundra rock field where lichens predominate, and an alpine tundra-meadow with herbs, grasses, sedges, rushes, mosses, and lichens.
-Tree line on Humphreys Peak, the highest summit of the San Francisco Peaks (shown to left), occurs at 11,000 to 11,400 ft.
+Tree line on Humphreys Peak, the highest summit of the San Francisco Peaks, occurs at 11,000 to 11,400 ft.
 Snow-covered from late November to early April, the summit area receives from 33 to 40 inches of precipitation a year.

 An interesting biogeographic note: Some 50 species of plants occur in the Arctic-Alpine Life Zone in Arizona.
 Forty percent of these are disjunct from the true tundra of the higher latitudes, and 15 of these are circumpolar in their distribution–meaning that they occur in Arctic areas of both Eurasia and North America.
 Only two plant species are endemic; one of these is a groundsel (an herb of the genus Senecio).
 Remember this biogeographic pattern when you look at and compare high alpine flora in the tropics.